Pros and Cons of Living in Australia in 2025

 13. Wildlife

 Australia is home to a diverse range of flora and fauna, including iconic animals such as kangaroos, koalas, and wallabies, offering a unique experience to nature lovers.
-There are some 250 species of native mammals, and 550 species of land and aquatic birds.
+There are an estimated 200,000 to 300,000 species in Australia.
+This includes around 250 native mammal species, 550 land and aquatic bird species, 680 reptile species, 190 frog species, and over 2,000 marine and freshwater fish species.

 Australia is a melting pot of traditional food and diverse culture, with a fusion of different cuisines and a thriving wine industry, making it a haven for food and wine enthusiasts.